LukePappa/Ourism/text.md

-Fulfillment that comes simply from existing is called bliss.
+Fulfillment that comes simply from existing is called Ennea.
 One who devotes oneself to cultivating Ennea is an Ourite.